Table of Contents

-The Sigiriya rock fortress exploration tour begins at the western gate of Sigiriya rock fortress and there is a great deal of walking during this activity.
+The Sigiriya rock fortress exploration tour begins at the western gate and there is a great deal of walking during this activity.
 The visitors need to walk through the beautifully landscaped garden about 1 km and then climb the rock-cut stairs that lead to the summit of the rock.
-The upward journey will take around 1-2 hours while the downward journey takes around 45 minutes.
+The upward journey will take around 1-2 hours while the downward journey takes around 1 hour.

-What is the best time to Sigiriya rock climb?
+What is the best time to climb at Sigiriya rock fortress?

 Morning and afternoon considered being the best time to climb the Sigiriya rock fortress.
 It would be difficult to climb the rock in the midday due to the heat.

 There are many accommodation providers around Sigiriya rock fortress.
 Most of them provide easy access to the rock fortress.
 There are several start class properties also among the hotels in Sigiriya and same times many affordable accommodations such as guest houses, rest houses also can be found here.

 The demand for accommodation in Sigiriya rock fortress is very high due to the large influx of tourist to see Sigiriya rock fortress, therefore it is best to book accommodation well in advance during the peak holiday season from November to April.

 Sigiriya is one of the UNESCO world heritage sites on the island and it is under the purview of the archaeological department.
 Entrance to Sigiriya archaeological site cost you 30$ per person.